containerd/nydus-snapshotter/docs/registry_authentication.md

 For providers that issue short-lived tokens (such as the kubelet credential provider with cloud IAM backends), nydus-snapshotter can automatically renew credentials in the background before they expire.

-When enabled, the snapshotter maintains an in-memory store of credentials currently in use.
-A background goroutine periodically re-fetches credentials from the provider that originally issued them.
-On snapshotter restart, the store is re-seeded from the set of images already active in the RAFS cache.
+When enabled, a background goroutine periodically reconciles the set of active RAFS instances against an in-memory credential store, renewing credentials for images currently in use and evicting entries for images that are no longer mounted.
+On each renewal tick the goroutine re-queries the renewable providers (Docker config, kubelet credential providers, Kubernetes secrets) in priority order.

 Only providers that support renewal participate: Docker config, kubelet credential providers, and Kubernetes secret-based providers.
 CRI-based and label-based credentials are not renewed.